-Writing an amazing residency personal statement on your ERAS application is about telling your story in your own voice.
-It’s about telling the reader something about you that cannot be gathered from other parts of the application.
+Writing an amazing residency personal statement on your ResidencyCAS application is about telling your story in your own voice — something about you that can’t be gathered from other parts of the application.

 The personal statement is a longer discussion of yourself, motivation, and experiences.
-It is also an important element of your application as 67% of residency programs cite personal statements as a factor in selecting students to interview.
-We’ve put together some tips to help you below.
+The majority of residency programs consider personal statements an important factor when deciding who to interview.
+We’ve put together some tips below to help you in writing your personal statement for your residency application.

 “Do’s” of writing personal statements: